-The HPCSA is endeavouring to ensure that all registered practitioners are following the requirements for Continuing Professional Development (CPD) and have embarked on an audit to ascertain compliance.
+The HPCSA endeavours to ensure that all registered practitioners follow the requirements for Continuing Professional Development (CPD) and has embarked on an audit to ascertain compliance.

 Practitioners may opt to obtain all units in one level or a number of them across different levels.
 Practitioners must retain portfolios for submission to the HPCSA when names are drawn in the random sample audit.